numberpete/finnie_ai/README.md

 OPENAI_API_KEY=your_openai_api_key_here
 ```

-3. **run start.sh sheel script**
+3. **run start.sh shell script**

 The first run will take a few minutes as it build sup the FAISS indexes.
-Subsequent starts shoudl be faster.
+Subsequent starts should be faster.

 ```bash
 ./start.sh
 ```

 And that should be it.
 If not, you can either dig into the documentation and try to figure it our.
 Or contact me.

 ---
 ### Tests